jafl/jx_application_framework/programs/code_crusader/README.md

 Requirements
 ============

-On OS X, this program requires XQuartz, the X11 server.
+On MacOS, this program requires XQuartz, the X11 server.
 Before running this program, you must first start XQuartz.

+You also need to `brew install ace icu4c pcre gd editorconfig aspell`.

 Bugs